-- Schedule D line 14a, column (2) or line 15, column (2), as refigured for the AMT if necessary, is zero or a loss. - Schedule D line 18, as refigured for the AMT if necessary, minus the amount on Form 4952 line 4e that you elected to include on Form 4952 line 4g is zero. - Line 9 of the Schedule D Tax Worksheet, as refigured for the AMT if necessary, is zero. - You were not required to make adjustments to the estate's or trust's foreign source qualified dividends under the rules described above (or if the estate or trust had foreign source qualified dividends, you would not have been required to make those adjustments).
+Schedule D line 14a, column (2) or line 15, column (2), as refigured for the AMT if necessary, is zero or a loss.

+- Schedule D line 18, as refigured for the AMT if necessary, minus the amount on Form 4952 line 4e that you elected to include on Form 4952 line 4g is zero. - The amount on line 9 of the Schedule D Tax Worksheet, as refigured for the AMT if necessary, minus the amount on Form 4952, line 4e that you elected to include on Form 4952, line 4g, is zero or less.

+You were not required to make adjustments to the estate's or trust's foreign source qualified dividends under the rules described earlier (or if the estate or trust had foreign source qualified dividends, you would not have been required to make those adjustments).